-Each mega roll is equivalent to 4 normal rolls.
+Each mega roll is equivalent to 4 standard rolls.

-As we said earlier, reusable toilet paper is by far the most eco-friendly option available to buy.
+As I said earlier, reusable toilet paper is by far the most eco-friendly option available to buy.

-This is a zero-waste alternative because you can reuse it over and over again, and don’t need to flush anything down the toilet.
+This is a zero-waste alternative because you can reuse it repeatedly and don’t need to flush anything down the toilet.

 It also eliminates the environmental impact of the shipping and packaging associated with toilet paper.

-However, some consider the idea a reusable toilet paper to be unhygienic.
+However, some consider the idea of reusable toilet paper to be unhygienic.

 Furthermore, the wipes need to be washed frequently and this can increase the amount of times you run your washing machine, increasing electricity and water usage.